 The Greenland Fishery House

-Built in 1605 by John Atkin, merchant and four times Mayor of Lynn, he bequeathed it to his wife Joan in 1616, she passed it to her son Seth, and his son Thomas Aitkin ‘of London’ sold it in 1660.
+Built in 1605 by John Atkin, merchant and twice Mayor of King’s Lynn, he bequeathed it to his wife Joan in 1616, she passed it to her son Seth, and his son Thomas Aitkin ‘of London’ sold it in 1660.

 The building seems to have been divided in two at an early stage, the southern portion became a public house; ‘The Fisherman’s Arms’ which became the headquarters of the Greenland whale fishing industry, which was of major importance to the town until the arrival of gas lighting in the 19C.
 In 1796 it was renamed ‘The Greenland Fishery Inn.
 In 1898 the ‘Greenland Fishery Beerhouse’ was reported by the Medical Officer of Health to be unfit for human occupation.
 In 1911 the Borough Surveyor served notice on the owners of the properties to secure or demolish.
 It was offered to the council for £50 and initially was accepted until it was realised it would cost £300 to repair.

-Between 1911 and 1912 the entire buildings including a cottage on the comer and a bakehouse at the rear was purchased by Mr G.M Beloe a local solicitor and historian and turned into a museum.
+Between 1911 and 1912 the entire buildings, including a cottage on the corner and a bakehouse at the rear, was purchased by Mr E.M Beloe a local solicitor and historian and turned into a museum.
 It was opened on June 6th 1912 by the Earl of Oxford, and housed an extensive collection of items bought together by him and his father.
 Downstairs housed a bakers shop run by a Mr Lewis, baking his wares in the basement kitchen.
-Visitors had to enter the museum through the shop and Mrs Lewis who was the museum caretaker would encourage them to try Mr Lewis’s ship’s biscuits.
+Visitors had to enter the museum through the shop and Mrs Lewis who was the museum caretaker would encourage them to try Mr Lewis’s “ship’s” biscuits.

 In June 1941 a bomb fell between the building and the river, the cottage was destroyed, the west wing and the back wall of the main house and the buildings to the rear collapsed leaving the whole property open to the rear.
 Most of the items were removed by the council for safe keeping and eventually added to the collection in the Market Street Museum.